Do you often find yourself procrastinating, instead of getting important things done?

-And it seems I’m not alone.
-In a survey I sent out recently to find out more about people’s real challenges and struggles, procrastination came in as one of the top responses when I asked the question “What do you feel is the biggest obstacle holding you back from making breakthroughs in the areas you desire?”
+If so, you’re not alone.
+In a survey I sent out recently to find out more about my clients’ challenges and struggles, ‘procrastination’ came in as one of the top responses when I asked the question “What do you feel is the biggest obstacle holding you back from making breakthroughs in the areas you desire?”

-‘Fear’ was the number one response (and will be the subject of another blog post that I’m currently procrastinating about), followed closely by procrastination’.
+‘Fear’ was the number one response (which will be the subject of a follow-up article that I’m currently procrastinating over), followed closely by ‘Procrastination’.

-I felt compelled to write about procrastination first because I know it’s a big challenge for most of us.
-I struggle with it on a daily basis.
+I felt compelled to write about procrastination because I know it’s a big challenge for many business owners.
+And I struggle with it too.